lgtm-migrator/docs-9/source/index.html.md

 Please include an identifiable user-agent with requests.
 We don't gate the user-agent besides preventing fake scrapers ( eg. pretending to be GoogleBot).
-If we can't get in touch with you and your client is abusing our API we might block it to ensure functionality on the rest of the service.
+If we can't get in touch with you and your client is abusing our API we might block it to ensure functionality for other API consumers.

 # V1: API Version 1